 As a result, you will notice that scores of already reviewed earphones change now and then, some sentences change, cons and pros change.
 It's all part of the "dynamic reviewing" method.

-All of the earphones were tested on a desktop PC and a Xiaomi Mi 5 Pro smartphone.
+All of the earphones were tested on a desktop PC, a Xiaomi Mi 5 Pro smartphone and a xDuoo X3 budget Hi-Fi player.

 On the PC side, the on-board audio codec (ALC892) is connected to an external budget amplifier: SMSL sAp II which implements the TPA6120A2 chip by Texas Instruments.
 The amplifier's volume knob is set at about 25%.